 After the initial cook, remove the pot from the oven.
 The broth will be rich, golden and fragrant.
 Stir the orzo gently into the liquid around the chicken.
 Even if the space feels tight, push the pasta down so it sits beneath the broth.
 The orzo will absorb the flavours as it cooks.

 Return the pot to the oven for another fifteen minutes.
-As the orzo cooks, it absorbs the lemony broth and releases its starch, transforming the liquid into a silky, spoon-coating consistency reminiscent of a relaxed, unfussy risotto.
+As the orzo cooks, it absorbs the broth and thickens it slightly, creating a creamy texture similar to a simple risotto.
 Some prefer the orzo firmer, others enjoy it softer; this recipe allows for both.
 You can extend the cooking time slightly if you prefer a thicker, heartier result.

 Resting the Dish for the Perfect Texture